 Stephanie is particular about women empowerment because she believes that when women are empowered, communities become empowered.

 She also believes that there are problems that women are in a better position to solve just because of their feminine nature.
 If women become founders, they will be able to contribute their innovative ideas to solving problems that society has.

 Stephanie mentioned practical ways that women can be empowered and in her own words, “One powerful way to empower more women to become women founders is just by showcasing the stories of diverse women entrepreneurs from different backgrounds.
 Women should be exposed to more female founders as they grow up, and as much as possible, entrepreneurship should be a part of the curriculum in schools.”

 “Access to funding will help a lot of women to become founders however a lot of women struggle to access the available funds because they cannot pitch themselves.
 There should be training programs focused on teaching women how to pitch and to access funds.
 It will also help if women can become investors because investors tend to invest in people who look like them.”

-She has also been recognised as one of the 100 most inspiring women in Nigeria, and won First Prize at the Wimbiz Impact Investment Competition.
+She has also been recognized as one of the 100 most inspiring women in Nigeria, and won First prize at the Wimbiz Impact Investment Competition.